leonellb/leonellb/README.md

 Hey!
-I’m Leonel — an economist diving deep into data, using machine learning to make sense of the economic world.
+I’m Leonel — an economist with a master's degree, diving deep into data, using machine learning to make sense of the economic world.

 Between January and April 2025, I completed an intensive Data Science Bootcamp through DataScientest in partnership with Université Paris 1 Panthéon-Sorbonne.
 The program consisted of 280 hours of technical instruction and 120 hours dedicated to the development of an applied final project.